 John Dory recipes

-If you’re looking for something a little more refined than my own suggestions check out Mitch Tonks, fish – the complete fish and seafood companion.
+If you’re looking for good John Dory recipes then check out Mitch Tonks, fish – the complete fish and seafood companion.
 It’s a great book generally, but also has three cracking John Dory recipes.
-The best John Dory recipe for me from the book is Roasted John Dory with Creamy Garlic Potatoes and, wait for it, salse verde.
+The best John Dory recipe for me from the book is Roasted John Dory with creamy garlic potatoes and, wait for it, salsa verde.
 Dreamland.

 You can read our review of Mitch Tonks’ book or buy it from Amazon.